Study Finds that Non-Compete Agreements are Bad for Employees and the Economy

 - Higher use of noncompete agreements with employees with higher education levels.

 Noncompete agreements are used more frequently with workers with higher education levels, especially in organizations where employees usually have a four-year college degree or higher.
 In addition, 45% of establishments where the typical education level is a college degree or higher used noncompete agreements for all employees.
 Lastly, in 27.1% of organizations where the typical employee has only a high school diploma, noncompetes are used for all workers.

-In 2019, the Workforce Mobility Act of 2019 [hyperlink to blog post on this Act] was introduced in the United States Senate, which would prohibit the use of noncompete agreements on a federal level; this bill is unlikely to pass.
+In 2019, the Workforce Mobility Act of 2019 was introduced in the United States Senate, which would prohibit the use of non-compete agreements on a federal level; this bill is unlikely to pass.
 Regardless, many states have enacted their own legislation to address abuses of noncompete agreements, but this can be confusing and cumbersome for employers working in multiple states.
 In addition to legislation, the EPI suggested the Federal Trade Commission could prohibit noncompete agreements through regulation on the basis that it is an unfair method of competition.
-As of yet, no federal statute or regulation is prohibiting the use of noncompete agreements.
+As of yet, no federal statute or regulation is prohibiting the use of non-compete agreements.

 While organizations with high pay or higher levels of education are more likely to use noncompete agreements, these agreements are still common in organizations where pay is low, and workers have lower education levels.
 Due to the level of harm noncompete agreements have on employees and the overall workforce, the EPI argues that noncompete agreements should be prohibited.

 Understandably, a business wants to protect its trade secrets and other legitimate business interests from competitors.
 However, it is difficult to rationalize why a noncompete agreement should limit certain employees’ mobility, and why organizations would require all employees company-wide to enter into these agreements.